lauranemarco/lauranemarco.github.io/index.md

 In [Blog](https://lauranemarco.github.io/blog/), I plan to write more informal posts on my research as well as topics I am interested in.
 This is more aimed at a general audience.

 ### Contact me
-✉️Email me at: name.surname at epfl.ch (or directly click on the letter at the bottom of the page)
+✉️Email me at:
+email: laurane.marco at epfl.ch
 📍Visit me in INF239 on the EPFL campus.